golovewkin/react-materialUI-firebase-starter/README.md

        4. User can create an account with this link
 12. Setup your landing page
 13. Deploy to Digital Ocean or a similar service
-14. Change DataBaseService according to your needs.
-It could be HTTP request to your server etc...

 ## Note
 This project is just a starting point, you can change/add yourself: